 The data provided by this web service is licensed under Open Government License - British Columbia.

 This web service is Copyright (c), Province of British Columbia.
 All rights reserved.

 The B.C.
 Map Hub and associated materials, including map applications ("Maps"), trade-marks and official marks (collectively, "Materials"), are owned or used under license by the Province of British Columbia ("Province") and are protected by copyright and trade-mark laws.
 Please see the Disclaimer for further details.

 Users should use the information on this map with caution and do so at their own risk.

-A. The observed discharge and water level data are daily averages calculated based on the real-time data from Water Survey of Canada (Disclaimer for Hydrometric Information and Terms and conditions).
+A. The observed discharge and water level data are daily averages calculated based on Water Survey of Canada's real-time hydrometric data (Disclaimer for Hydrometric Information), B.C.
+Real-time Water Data (Copyright statement), and USGS Real-time Water Data (USGS Policies and Notices) as they are.
 The data are provisional and subject to change.
 The mean annual discharge (MAD) and mean annual water level (MAL) are estimated based on the preliminary and limited data.
 They should be considered as reference values only.
 They should not be used for design or other purposes.
 Users of this data must accept all responsibility for the use and interpretation.

 B. The ELF Model is an empirical mathematical model without any climate data input.
 Therefore, the ELF Model forecasts are only the worst (lowest flow) scenarios without any rainfall during the forecast period.
 The model and data have limitations, inaccuracies and errors.
 As such, the forecast should only be treated as estimates, are provided for guidance only, and are subject to change.
 The actual discharges or water levels observed will be different from the forecasts.
 Users of this data must accept all responsibility for their use and interpretation.